 1. When I was growing up, we had it really easy!

-Unconditional love has to be modeled on the ultimate Father’s love, God’s love for us.
-So let’s have a close look at God’s love for us, the heart of the Father as we examine a beautiful passage on the Fathers Heart…, and no other passage illustrates the heart of the Father like this one…
+Let’s have a close look at God’s love for us as we examine a beautiful passage on the Father’s Heart…, and no other passage illustrates the Father’s Heart like this.

 Luke 15:11-24 (ESV Strong’s)